NRLParticipation/NRL-Cookbook/docs/marketing-pr/press-releases.md

 ---

-## High complexity: media campaign control room
+## High complexity: Media Campaign Control Room

 Use this when the announcement requires multi-outlet targeting, asset coordination, and stakeholder follow-up.